-- Remote administrative access is disabled by default and must be specifically enabled through the Remote Access panel of the server manager. - Port forwarding is disabled by default in server only (LAN mode). - A default self-signed TLS certificate is provided with the MSL server at no additional cost, but for additional security, customers are recommended to provide their own certificate. - Any customer supported TLS certificate can easily be configured. - Unencrypted HTTP connections are not allowed, but are redirected to an encrypted connection using HTTPS by default.
+- Port forwarding is disabled by default in server only (LAN mode). - A default self-signed TLS certificate is provided with the MSL server at no additional cost, but for additional security, customers are recommended to provide their own certificate. - o Any customer-supported TLS certificate can easily be configured. - Unencrypted HTTP connections are not allowed but are redirected to an encrypted connection using HTTPS by default.